false-schemers/wcpl/tests/README.md

 ## stdio-tests

 Tests of `printf` and `scanf` implementation from the `stdio` module.
-Please note that in order to keep library code reasonable small, floating-point decimal conversions provide only 9 correct digits of precision, and the tests reflect that.
+Please note that in order to keep library code reasonably small, floating-point decimal conversions provide only 9 correct digits of precision, and the tests reflect that.